 Positively Naperville is a marketing campaign on local public access television.
-Check out Channel 6 (government access) and Channel 17 (public access).
+Check out Channel 6 or 10 (government access) and Channel 17 (public access).

 Positively Naperville is a printed preview of community events, volunteer opportunities and local lore.
 The publication is distributed to the community by the first of every month.
 Because of the cost of distribution to 55,000 households in Naperville, monthly delivery is rotated.
 Every home in Naperville likely will find the publication delivered at least four times a year.
 The months that it is not delivered, folks can pick it up at more than 25 different Naperville locations.

 Positively Naperville hosts two companion Web sites linked together.
 One website includes what seems like a gazillion pages of information saved in our archive (always check the published date of a story!) and the another hosts sports.
-They’re linked and can be viewed from any computer in the world.
-Here you’ll find a brief history of the corporate citizens who have invested (contributed their advertising/marketing dollars) in the project to serve all of Naperville.
+They’re linked and can be viewed from any computer and most electronic devices in the world.
+Here you’ll find a brief history of the corporate citizens who have invested (contributed their advertising/marketing dollars to help pay for print services, buckets of ink, rolls of newsprint, distribution, website action features, etc.) in the project to serve all of Naperville.
 You’ll also find links to their corporate Web sites, as well as links to hundreds of local web sites.

 Positively Naperville could be considered a clearinghouse for traditional and cultural events, but we like to think it’s much more.
-Positively Naperville lists upcoming community events on monthly calendars with input from readers.
+Positively Naperville lists upcoming community events on monthly calendars with input from readers and event planners.
 This simplified listing easy to view by scrolling down the page will serve to help event planners.
 Be sure to look at the navigation bars at the top and bottom of the pages for links to many other categories featured on this website.

-In addition to the calendar listing on line, organizations can submit press releases (200 of your best words) about upcoming events that, if appropriate, may be considered for inclusion in Positively Naperville.
+In addition to the calendar listing on line, organizations can submit press releases (200 of your best words are preferred) about upcoming events that, if appropriate, may be considered for inclusion in Positively Naperville.

 Thanks for reading!
-Finally, Positively Naperville editors like to say “PN is a preview upcoming happenings rather than a review of what’s happened.”
-Their aim is to create an innovative, independent publication, always a work in progress, with the flexibility and desire to make a difference by promoting good news, locally relevant stories and community spirit for ALL of Naperville!
+Finally, your Positively Naperville editors like to say “PN is a preview upcoming happenings rather than a review of what’s happened.”
+Our aim is to create an innovative, independent publication, always a work in progress, with the flexibility and desire to make a difference by promoting good news, locally relevant and authentic stories as well as community spirit for ALL of Naperville!
 Celebrate safely.